rmay1er/magic-memory-box-go/README.md

     })

     // Add system message (assistant personality)
-    mb.AddRaw(ctx, "user123", memorybox.System, "You are a helpful assistant")
+    mb.AddRaw(ctx, "user123", memorybox.SystemRole, "You are a helpful assistant")

     // User says something
     mb.Talk(ctx, "user123", "Hello!
 How are you?")